Free Android and iOS for a Limited Time

-As we approach the year's final quarter, it's time to check out the latest app deals on Android and iOS.
-This week, we've compiled a list of premium apps currently available for free on both the Google Play Store and Apple App Store—but only for a limited time.
-Keep reading to discover the best free app offers available now.
+Time to sit back, relax, and enjoy the weekend that comes upon us once again.
+This means it's time for yet another round of the latest app deals on Android and iOS.
+This weekend, we've compiled a list of premium apps that are currently available for free on the Google Play Store and Apple App Store for a limited time only.
+Keep on reading to find out what apps are available for free now.

-These apps differ from our usual picks in the weekly “Top 5 Apps of the Week” article.
-While we don't individually review each app, be aware that some may include in-app purchases and ads.
+These apps differ from our usual selection in the weekly “Top 5 Apps of the Week” article.
+While we don't review each app, do note some of these may include in-app purchases and ads.

 Tip: If you come across an app that you'd like to have but don't need right now, download and install it first.
 It would be considered as “bought” and it will be available in your app library forever—even if you uninstall it from your smartphone right after.